 Despite series of political disappointments from different regimes, Nigerians are still hopeful and ready for change.
 In Nigeria, “even in the worst of times you do not hear the tones of doom and despair that characterize some western media reports.”
 Nigeria always has hope, and Nigerians have always been ready for change.
 They only need the emergence of a sincere and competent set of leaders to bring out the core values in Nigerians for a good Nigeria.

-Once they are convinced about the sincerity and competence of a leader, Nigerians will demonstrate that they are ready to change.
+When Nigerians are convinced of the sincerity and intellectual competence of a leader, Nigerians will demonstrate that they have always been emotionally and physically ready for change.

 Ready for change from conflicts and discord to collaborative productivity.